MeerzaA/DSCI551_Project/README.md

 The file structure for our project is as follows:

-[./main.py](/main.py) is located in the root directory, and is used for the data adminstration portion of our program.
+[./main.py](/main.py) is located in the root directory, and is used for the data administration portion of our program.

-All webapp files are in the ./Webapp directory, this mainly for viewing since our program is live and you can visit it via the link.
+All web app files are in the [./Webap](./Webapp) directory, this is mainly for viewing since our program is live and you can interact with it via the link.

+Inside the ./Webapp directory, there are several files with one directory called hosting.
+You want to navigate to [./Webapp/hosting/src](./Webapp/hosting/src) which contains all the necessary program files.

+We used Angular for our frontend framework, which means all of our website components are stored individually, these files can be inspected in [src/assets](./Webapp/hosting/src/assets).

-<h2 align="center">File Structure</h2>
+<h2 align="center">Run Commands</h2>

-We believe the project requirements are to build a web application that users can visit to interact with a data source.
-The web app should ideally have a distributed database, with a minimum of two tables, and two UI interfaces.
-The first one should be front-end heavy and be designed to display our dataset in a meaningful way so that users can interact with it, the other UI should be reserved for data manipulation by a data manager; this one can be a CLI.
-It is also important to note that the data manager needs to be able to add, delete, and modify any specific tuple in any of our database tables.
-Our implementation needs to include a standout feature or element, to gain full credit on the project.

 <h2 align="center">Run Instructions</h2>